Don Stephenson: Directing

 In 2015 he directed a new production of Guys and Dolls for Goodspeed Musicals at the Goodspeed Opera House.

 Stephenson developed and directed a re-conceived version of the Leslie Bricusse and Anthony Newley musical The Roar of the Greasepaint – The Smell of the Crowd for Goodspeed Musicals.
 This new version of the show reduced the cast size to four actors and placed it in a post apocalyptic setting.
 The show was praised and Stephenson was nominated for the BroadwayWorld Award for Best Director.
 Also in the 2016-2017 season he directed The Producers and A Comedy of Tenors at Paper Mill Playhouse.
 The second show reunited the cast from his earlier production of Lend Me a Tenor at Paper Mill.

 During the summer of 2017, Stephenson directed the Off-Broadway production of the new musical Attack of the Elvis Impersonators, with a book, music, and lyrics by Lory Lazarus.
 It opened at The Lion Theatre at Theatre Row on June 15, 2017.
 The show closed on July 30 of the same year after 49 performances.

 In 2018 he directed Broadway Classics in concert at Carnegie Hall and a new production of The Will Rogers Follies for Goodspeed Musicals and in 2023 Stephenson directed the new musical "The Jerusalem Syndrome" at the York Theatre.
+In the summer of 2025 he directed the new musical One Night for the Broadway Bound Theatre Festival and in 2026 a newly imagined Children's Letters to God at the Laurie Beechman Theatre.
+In March 2026 the Weathervane Theatre announced the world premier of the new musical Paperboy which Stephenson will co-write and direct for their 61st season.